minimar/time-saver/README.md

 Time Saver currently contains the following features:

 * Automatically destroys all poop and fire in a room once completed.
-* Automatically destroys all rocks, pots, etc. in a room if the player has gained an 'infinite bombs/destroyer' item (ipecac, dr. fetus, terra, etc)
+* Automatically destroys all rocks, pots, etc. in a room if the player has gained an 'infinite bombs/destroyer' item (ipecac, dr. fetus, terra, etc) upon pressing hotkey (G)

 Only tested as working in Repentance.
 YMMV with any other version of the game.